Pressure Cooker Butternut Squash Risotto With Frizzled Sage and Brown Butter

 4. Heat remaining 2 tablespoons (30ml) olive oil in a pressure cooker over medium-high heat until shimmering.
 Add onion and cook, stirring, until translucent but not browned, about 4 minutes.

-Sweating onion in a pressure cooker.
+Sweating finely diced onion in a pressure cooker.

 5. Add rice and cook, stirring, until rice is evenly coated in oil and toasted but not browned, 3 to 4 minutes.
 (Rice grains should start to look like tiny ice cubes: translucent around the edges and cloudy in the center.)

-Rice toasting in a rice cooker.
+Rice toasting in a pressure cooker.

 6. Add wine and cook, stirring, until raw alcohol smell has cooked off and wine has almost fully evaporated, about 2 minutes.